Help is On the Way

 For all cases, we can’t predict a dog’s learning curve or an owner’s compliance with the program, so we can’t offer a guarantee on a certain number of sessions to resolution.
 Behavior just doesn’t work like that!

-In many cases, no. You’ll provide us detailed observations of your dog’s behavior, and we’ll ask a series of questions to hone in on the issue.
+You’ll provide us detailed observations of your dog’s behavior, and we’ll ask a series of questions to hone in on the issue.
 Based on this information, we will explain what is happening, lay out your options, and make a recommendation on your course of action.

 Can you guarantee you'll fix my dog's behavior?